 AIREAA was stablished in 2010 with the mission to provide guidance to real estate agents by becoming a part of a legal governing body and give home buyers the confidence of dealing with a professional realtor.
 Their goal is to establish, maintain, finance or raise funds to conduct seminars and carry out research for the Real Estate Trade and subsequently promote the economic growth and development of the nation.

 Are you a member of a real estate body but require housing finance to buy the new house?
-Get in touch with Tata Capital to avail our wide range of home loans, attractive home loan interest rates and highest home loan eligibility.
+Get in touch with Tata Capital to avail our wide range of home loan, attractive home loan interest rates and highest home loan eligibility.
 We offer tailored housing loan plans to help you close the right deal.